rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 All clients MUST validate the signature of an ID Token before accepting it using the public key of the issuing server, which is published in JSON Web Key (JWK) format.
-ID Tokens MAY be encrypted using the appropriate key of the requesting client.
+ID Tokens SHOULD be encrypted using the appropriate key of the requesting client.

 Clients MUST verify the following in received ID tokens:

 iss

-    The "issuer" field is the Uniform Resource Locator (URL) of the issuer aud
+    The "issuer" URL of the OpenID Provider. aud

     The "audience" field contains the client ID of the Relying Party.
-Clients MUST validate they are listed as audience for this ID token. exp, iat, nbf
+Clients MUST validate that they are listed as an audience for ID tokens they process. exp, iat, nbf

-    The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges
+    The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges.

 nonce